Danry Vásquez

-Danry Josué Vásquez Blanco (born January 8, 1994) is a Venezuelan professional baseball outfielder for the Sioux City Explorers of the American Association of Professional Baseball.
+Danry Josué Vásquez Blanco (born January 8, 1994) is a Venezuelan professional baseball outfielder for the Tecolotes de los Dos Laredos of the Mexican League.
 In 2010, the Detroit Tigers signed Vásquez as an international free agent.

+In 2016 Vaśquez brutally beat his then girlfriend at Whataburger Field which left her with a fractured nose and bruises.
+The attack was caught on video with Major League Baseball placing Vásquez on administrative leave and The Astros and the Lancaster Barnstormers releasing him.
+He was charged with domestic violence which was dismissed by prosecutors, Vásquez instead paid an undisclosed fine, did community service, and took anger management classes.

 Career

 Detroit Tigers

-In 2010, the Detroit Tigers signed Vásquez as an international free agent, giving him a $1.2 million signing bonus.
-Vásquez began the 2012 season with the West Michigan Whitecaps of the Class A Midwest League, but he struggled and was demoted to the Connecticut Tigers of the Class A-Short Season New York–Penn League.
+On June 16, 2011, the Detroit Tigers signed Vásquez as an international free agent, giving him a $1.2 million signing bonus.
+Vásquez began the 2012 season with the West Michigan Whitecaps of the Single–A Midwest League, but he struggled and was demoted to the Connecticut Tigers of the Low–A New York–Penn League.

 After weighing 171 lbs, Vásquez gained 12 lbs during the 2012–13 offseason.
 He began the 2013 season with West Michigan, where he had a .281 batting average with five home runs and 39 runs batted in.

 Houston Astros

-On July 29, 2013, the Tigers traded Vásquez and a player to be named later (David Paulino) to the Houston Astros for José Veras.
-The Astros assigned Vásquez to the Quad Cities River Bandits of the Midwest League.
-In 2014, Vásquez played for the Lancaster JetHawks of the Class A-Advanced California League.
-He spent the 2015 season with the Single-A Lancaster JetHawks and Double-A Corpus Christi Hooks, batting .272/.321/.364 between the two clubs.
+On July 29, 2013, the Tigers traded Vásquez and a player to be named later (David Paulino) to the Houston Astros in exchange for José Veras.
+The Astros assigned Vásquez to the Single–A Quad Cities River Bandits of the Midwest League.
+In 2014, Vásquez played for the Lancaster JetHawks of the High–A California League.
+He spent the 2015 season with the Single–A Lancaster JetHawks and Double–A Corpus Christi Hooks, batting .272/.321/.364 between the two clubs.
 Vásquez began the 2016 season with Corpus Christi, and hit .265/.322/.374 in 60 games for the club before his release on August 7, 2016.

 Vásquez signed with the Lancaster Barnstormers of the Atlantic League of Professional Baseball, an independent baseball league, for the 2018 season in January.
 On March 23, 2018, Vázquez was released after video footage of a domestic violence incident involving him were released.